beling/book-pl/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 ### Creating Idiomatic `use` Paths

-In Listing 7-11, you might have wondered why we specified `use crate::front_of_house::hosting` and then called `hosting::add_to_waitlist` in `eat_at_restaurant` rather than specifying the `use` path all the way out to the `add_to_waitlist` function to achieve the same result, as in Listing 7-13.
+In listing 7-11, you might have wondered why we specified `use crate::front_of_house::hosting` and then called `hosting::add_to_waitlist` in `eat_at_restaurant` rather than specifying the `use` path all the way out to the `add_to_waitlist` function to achieve the same result, as in listing 7-13.

-<span class="filename">Filename: src/lib.rs</span>
+<span class="filename">Plik: src/lib.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch07-managing-growing-projects/listing-07-13/src/lib.rs:here}}